 Shipping freight quotes are usually based on size rather than weight.
 You’ll usually be able to choose from two container sizes, or pay for part of a container:

 - 20-foot container – usually fits the contents of a two to three bedroom house.

 - 40-foot container – ideal for a four to five bedroom house and a car.

 - Groupage: – if you don’t have enough belongings for a full container, you can pay for part of a container instead.
 This means your items will be grouped with those of other customers.
-This method is a great way of sending your belongings on a budget but can take longer as you will need to wait until the container is full.
+This method is a great way of sending your belongings on a budget but it can take longer as you need to wait until the container is full.

 Packing for shipping freight

 Some shipping companies only accept your goods if they pack them.
 Check the terms and conditions before signing any paperwork.

 If time is on your side or you’re looking to save some money, shipping to one of Spain’s major container ports can be your best option.

 If you’re moving from within Europe, sending your belongings by road can be a hassle-free way of getting them to your new home quickly and securely.